blakelymayhall/odin-library/README.md

 - Implement on-click overlay form designs
 - Still some work to finish out here but the bones are filling in

+8/19/23 -
+- Improved the on click forms
+- Began writing their functionality in Javascript.
+- Still todo:
+    - Actually use the ID's for the books rather than just their titles...
+    - This will come to a head in the remove book option.
+Removing by title isn't enough

 TODO:
 - Add images to the banners to make it look better
 - More responsive display